Gradebook - Preparing and exporting results for StudentOne

 NOTE: The Gradebook View menu includes the “View Ungraded as 0” option.
 This is an optional visual-only feature and if enabled it may assist Subject Coordinators in identifying grading calculations for ungraded assignments (as if they were worth zero points).
 This setting does not affect grades for students or other users of the Gradebook.
 However, it does affect the configuration of the Total column in the Gradebook, which also applies to the CSV exports.
 Read Gradebook - View Ungraded as Zero for the key points of this feature.

-For more information about marking in the Gradebook, see Managing your marking online.
+For more information about marking in the Gradebook, see Managing online marking.

 Export the Gradebook data